-- 1. To endorse the Strategy and approve the Plan of Action for Integrated Child Health, and to encourage its consideration in development policies, plans, programs, and proposals, and in the discussion of national budgets, with a view to creating conditions for scaling up integrated child health interventions. - 2.
-To urge Member States to: - (a) give priority to and advocate at the highest levels for the implementation of evidence-based, effective interventions to prevent child morbidity and mortality and to reach optimum social development; - (b) support the development of integrated child health policies, strategies, and plans as part of overall national health plans, build capacity for high-quality integrated child health services, and ensure universal access to these services; - (c) promote dialogue and coordination between ministries and other public and academic institutions, as well as between the public and private sectors and civil society, with a view to achieving national consensus for the implementation of integrated child health services based on the social determinants and life-course approaches;
+- 1. To endorse the Strategy and approve the Plan of Action for Integrated Child Health and, to encourage their consideration in development policies, plans, programs, and proposals and, as appropriate, in the discussion of national budgets, with a view to creating conditions for scaling up integrated child health interventions. - 2.
+To recognize the efforts made and, in implementing the Strategy and Plan of Action, urge Member States to: - (a) give priority to and advocate at the highest levels for the implementation of evidence-based, effective interventions to prevent child morbidity and mortality and to reach optimum social development; - (b) support the development of integrated child health policies, strategies, and plans as part of overall national health plans, build capacity for high-quality integrated child health services, and ensure universal access to these services; - (c) promote dialogue and coordination between ministries and other public and academic institutions, as well as between the public and private sectors and civil society, with a view to achieving national consensus for the implementation of integrated child health services based on the social determinants and life-course approaches; - (d) build capacity of national and local managers for effective program planning and management of health workers in first- and referral-level health facilities to deliver quality integrated child health services; - (e) support caregivers working at the family, community, and individual levels to improve care-seeking behavior, social communication campaigns, health promotion, and care in the home and community based on primary health care practices; - (f) strengthen health systems and health services to support implementation of quality care in a manner consistent with their obligations under the UN

-- (d) build capacity of national and local managers for effective program planning and management of health workers in first- and referral-level health facilities to deliver quality integrated child health services; - (e) support caregivers working at the family, community, and individual levels to improve care-seeking behavior, health promotion, and care in the home and community based on primary health care practices; - (f) strengthen health systems and health services to support implementation of quality care in a manner consistent with their obligations under the UN Convention on the Rights of the Child and the application of innovative training processes, including distance education and other innovative models; - (g) promote the collection, sharing, and use of data on integrated child health disaggregated by age, sex, and ethnicity; - (h) establish an integrated monitoring, evaluation, and accountability system for policies, plans, programs, legislation, and interventions that will make it possible to determine the quality of care and impacts of integrated child health services; - (i) develop processes for conducting external reviews and analysis of the Plan's implementation based on national priorities, needs, and capabilities. - 3.
-To request the Director to: - (a) establish a technical advisory group to provide guidance on topics related to integrated child health; - (b) provide support to the Member States, in collaboration with other international agencies and sectors, to help them work collectively to support and strengthen national plans and the implementation of integrated child health activities at the country level; - (c) promote the implementation and coordination of the Strategy and Plan of Action to ensure that activities are cross-cutting across the Organization's various program areas and different regional and country contexts; - (d) establish benchmarks directly correlated to the strategic areas in the Strategy and Plan of Action; - (e) promote and consolidate horizontal (South-South) technical cooperation and the sharing of successful experiences and lessons learned by Member States;
+Convention on the Rights of the Child and the application of innovative training processes, including distance education and other innovative models;

+- (g) promote the collection, sharing, and use of a standard set of data on integrated child health disaggregated by age, sex, and ethnicity, where applicable; - (h) establish intersectoral working groups for integrated child health to facilitate the development of an integrated monitoring, evaluation, and accountability system for policies, plans, programs, legislation, and interventions that will make it possible to determine the quality of care and impacts of integrated child health services; - (i) encourage, where appropriate, collaboration between national, municipal, and local partnerships with the United Nations and other international agencies, scientific and technical institutions, academic institutions, nongovernmental organizations, organized civil society, the private sector, and the UN Committee on the Rights of the Child, for the purpose of implementing integrated child health services; - (j) support and maximize human resources development, capacity building, and the delivery of quality services; - (k) promote the implementation and coordination of the Strategy and Plan of Action to ensure that cross-cutting activities are integrated across the Organization's various program areas and different regional and country programs; - (l) strengthen or undertake subnational and national planned actions aimed at promoting and ensuring early childhood development through intersectoral work with a social determinants approach to create plans and programs for the integrated care of children. - 3.
+To request the Director to: - (a) establish a technical advisory group to provide guidance on the strategic areas and priority health conditions for action related to integrated child health; - (b) provide support to the Member States, in collaboration with the United Nations and other international agencies and sectors, to help them work collectively to support and strengthen national plans and the implementation of integrated child health activities at the country level; - (c) establish benchmarks directly correlated to the strategic areas in the Strategy and Plan of Action;